 Some of the terms in the above table may sound like gibberish, so let me explain.
 “GNSS” stands for Global Navigation Satellite System.
 “All-Systems” lets the Forerunner 255 use any of the satellite systems (GPS, GLONASS, Galileo, BeiDou, QZSS) and switch between them based on the quality of their signals.
 This is the default setting for the watch.
 “Multi-Band” is the dual-frequency option that allows your watch to get L1 and L5 frequency signals, improving tracking accuracy.

 The Forerunner 745 doesn’t have All-Systems or Multi-Band (it does have GPS, GLONASS, and Galileo), so these GPS tracking options are another perk of the FR255.
-Of course, the FR745 is still accurate, so these additional tracking options may only make a difference if you’re training a lot in cities with skyscrapers or remote areas with poor signal.
+Of course, the FR745 is still accurate, so these additional tracking options may only make a significant difference if you’re training a lot in cities with skyscrapers or remote areas with poor signal.

-Finally, the Forerunner 255 tracks these activities that the Forerunner 745 doesn’t:
+The Forerunner 255 tracks these activities that the Forerunner 745 doesn’t:

 - eMountain biking